vuw-research-computing/raapoi-docs/docs/examples.md

 ## Singularity/Sandbox Example

 This lets you have root inside a container *locally* and make changes to it.
 This is really handy for determining how to setuop your container.
-While you can convert the sandbox container to one you can run on raapoi, I suggest you *don't do this*.
+While you can convert the sandbox container to one you can run on Rāpoi, I suggest you *don't do this*.
 Use the sandbox to figure out how you need to configure your container, what packages to install, config files to change etc. Then create a ```.def``` file that contains all the nessesary steps without the need to use the sandbox - this will make your work more reproducable and easier to share with others.

 example.def